Who said there is nothing new under the sun? Scientists discover about 18,000 new species every year.

 1. Omura’s whale

 A whole whale swam under the radar until 2003.

-Scientists now had a new species, but they had not seen these whales alive.
-And they would have to wait 11 years for that.
+Scientists now had a new species, the Omura’s.
+But they had never seen one alive.
+They would have to wait 11 years for that.

 Saolas: looks and habitat